 Plus, it’s been proven stretching literally changes your brain because the increased blood flow boosts energy.
 Stretching has an amazing ripple effect on my wellness; the more I stretch, the better I feel, and the more I want to exercise.
 It doesn’t matter how flexible you are, or if you do hatha yoga or calisthenics from your high-school gym class: whatever works.
 I set an alarm on my phone twice a day (yes, I need lots of phone alarms just to maintain basic human functioning) to remind me to stretch, and it doubles as time to check in and connect to my body.
 When the mind and body are aligned, it’s much easier to tackle life’s challenges and grow into the citizen, friend, family member and activist you want to be.

 This is the first edition of Self-Care Isn’t Selfish, Gretchen Kalwinski’s column about radical self-care.
-Stay tuned for next month’s article on self-care while traveling.
+Stay tuned for her next edition, about winter self-care for couples.

 Want to know when Gretchen publishes her next column?
 Sign up for the Jumble & Flowdown newsletter.